-2019 was another exciting year here at The $tingy Sailor with new all-time records:
+2020 was another exciting year here at The $tingy Sailor with new all-time records:

-So which were your favorite projects?
+So which were your favorite projects over the past year?
 Here in classic Tonight Show style, I count down the top 10 DIY projects of 2020.
 Most are perennial favorites but their popularity shifted since last year and there’s a newcomer to the list.

 Electrical problems on boats come in plagues.
 The only way to eradicate them is by rewiring.